gbolton1989/web_project_4/README.md

 https://gbolton1989.github.io/web_project_4/

 I added more JS functionality to add new place elements as well as being able to like and delete place elements as well.

+I also fixed all issues that came up in the code review.